govindak-umd/TurtleBot_Roomba/README.md

  		$ rosbag play turtlebot_walker.bag

  - To visualize the rosbag at a later time in Gazebo, comment out the node launch from the launch file and execute the bag file
- - NOw you have the Gazebo environment with the turtlebot open
+ - Now you have the Gazebo environment with the turtlebot open
  - The execution can be done with the following command;

 		$ rosbag play turtlebot_walker.bag